Azure/terraform-azurerm-avm-ptn-mongodb-atlas-lza/docs/wiki/Deploy-with-manual-steps.md

 **Preparation:**

+Before running this step, review and follow the instructions in [Setup-environment.md](Setup-environment.md) to ensure all required environment variables and configuration values are set correctly for your deployment.

-- Go to `terraform.tf` in `envs/dev/02-app-resources/` and replace:
+- Go to `terraform.tf` in `envs/dev/02-app-resources/terraform.tf` and replace:

   ```hcl
   backend "azurerm" {